yorktips/flexSdk/gendoc/source/example.rst

 In demand mode, no Hello packets are exchanged after the session is established; it is assumed that the endpoints have another way to verify connectivity to each other, perhaps on the underlying physical layer.

 ..
 	Per-link
-.. """"""""
+	""""""""

-..
 	Since traditional Asynchronous BFD is an IP point-to-point protocol, it has no concept of layer 2 links that may exist between two devices.
 This is especially true for layer 2 port-channels with multiple member-links.
 	If these one of these links happen to fail, while BFD is running across them, it may result in a false-positive detection of a connectivity failure.
 This could have unintended impact, by bringing down an associated routing-protocol session incorrectly, thus taking our an entire port-channel, rather than a single-link.

-..
 	BFD over LAG or BFD per-link was created as an enhancement to limit the impact of single port-channel member-link failure.
 When BFD per-link is enabled on a port-channel interface, an asynchronous mode BFD sessions is run on every port-channel member link.
 This allows for failure detection of a single port-channel member-link, limiting the impact and traffic-transitions to only links that failed.
 When all BFD sessions fail on a particular port-channel interface, only then are the associated protocol sessions torn down, allowing for accurate fault detection.

-Protocol Specific failure detection
+Protocol Specific Failure Detection
 """"""""""""""""""""""""""""""""""""

 For more details on how BFD integrates with other protocols, please see that protocols specific section: